If you are thinking of retiring soon, a sometimes-overlooked strategy might boost your finances.

 About 60% of people who move to a new location upon retirement choose a housing market where homes are less expensive than in the old neighborhood they are migrating from, according to recent research by Vanguard.

 This move can pay off in a big way.
 Vanguard estimates that retirees who move to a less expensive market typically arrive with about $100,000 in home equity from the sale of their old home.

-Vanguard cites the example of a homeowner who was in her early 30s in 1990 and purchased a primary residence in Boston for $170,000.
+Vanguard cites the example of a homeowner who was in her 30s in the early 1990s when she purchased a primary residence in Boston for $170,000.
 The home would have enjoyed rapid appreciation in that market and now be valued at $500,000.
 According to Vanguard:

 “As she starts her retirement in Florida in her 60s in the early 2020s, the investor will be able to unlock $200,000 of the capital gains in her Boston home, which she can add to her retirement funding.”